 Then, to install Adobe Flash Player rpm package, run:

-zypper in flash-plugin
+sudo zypper in flash-plugin

 You'll need to restart Mozilla Firefox browser to make it detect Flash plugin.

 Manual installation from the browser

 When using the Mozilla Firefox browser, on the left hand droplist select the rpm version, then click on the "download now" button.
 When the download finishes, Firefox may ask what to do with it: Select install with package manager.
 If it does not ask, click on the download list, then on the rpm file just downloaded.
 You should get a prompt for the root password, then YaST package manager should start, and propose to install the rpm.
 Once rpm is installed, restart Firefox.